COG-UK/mink/README.md

 It was created by Verity Hill, and uses code from Áine O'Toole and Ben Jackson, all in Rambaut Group at the University of Edinburgh.

+NB mink is non-phylogenetic and relies on SNPs already having been called by other software (for example COG-UK's phylopipe).

 ## Installation and requirements

 mink is compatible with Linux, MacOS and Windows subsystem for linux.